Reading Lawn Grubs Control Services

 Understanding Grub Species & Life Cycles in Reading's Glacial Till & Rocky New England Soils & Climate Zone 6a

 Reading’s lawns are affected by several grub species, each with unique life cycles and environmental preferences.
-Common species include:
+Common Massachusetts grubs include:

 - Japanese Beetle (Popillia japonica): C-shaped larvae, 1-year life cycle, adults emerge June-July